mahikamaini/single_image_ped_detect/README.md

 N/A
 ### What I Accomplished
 I reconfigured the GitHub repository with the relevant files for the new pedestrian_detect example, though it did result in me needing to create a new one for that purpose.
 However, I was able to get the repository up and running.
 After this, I ran prompts to modify the existing code to pull images from an SD card rather than embedding it in the firmware; however, this led to many compilation issues.
 Moving forward, I plan to break down the code on my own and figure out what specific parts need to be changed, using existing YouTube videos as reference.

+## Thursday, June 5, 2025
+### Task
+Generate and debug code for pulling images from an SD card based on the new pedestrian_detect example.
+### Notes
+It seems that the SD card images need to be properly sized in order for the program to work.
+Currently, the images are too large to be decoded.
+### What I Accomplished
+I generated a few lines to change the functionality of the example code to pull images from the SD card.
+The program was able to build, flash, and monitor; however, I kept getting an error that displayed "Failed to allocate output buffer".
+After some research, I learned that this error was due to the program not being able to allocate the proper amount of memory to store the image after it's decoded.
+From here, I plan to manually resize the image to 240 x 280 pixels in Canva and upload it to the SD card and see if the issue is resolved.
+Afterward, I hope to create a resize function within the code for efficiency and functionality.